I have several years of programming experience with Unity C#. See the Projects page for examples of projects I made with Unity.

 I led studies on user experience in virtual reality in the course of both my PhD and industry internships.

 I published in several selective conferences in the course of my PhD.
-I am proficient with LaTeX for scientific writing, and particularly enjoy using the Overleaf editor.
+I am proficient with LaTeX for scientific writing, and particularly enjoy using either the TexStudio editor or the Overleaf online editor.

 I am proficient with Gimp and Adobe Photoshop, as well as Apple iMovie and Adobe Premiere and AfterEffects.